AOC Day 3 2021

 - Flipping inequality signs gives

-We ignore the particular case that A = Z
+We ignore the particular case that A = Z. The

 author didn’t provide guidance on ties.
 And in fact no inputs